aman06012003/Disease-Prediction-Model/README.md

 # Disease-Prediction-Model
-ML model to predict diseases using some symptoms
+ML model to predict diseases using some symptoms like Blood Pressure, Sugar level etc